 Shannon Airport has been used by the US military on their way to/from wars in Iraq, Afghanistan and elsewhere for over a decade and a half.
 It has also operated as a stopover point for CIA rendition planes.
 All this came about without the permission of the Irish people.
 As a result we are all complicit in gross violations of human rights, the killing of innocent civilians, and unending cycles of suffering for millions of people.

 Since 2002 close to 3 million US troops have gone through Shannon Airport.
 The numbers were at their highest in 2005 when Shannon facilitated 341,000 soldiers on their way to war.
 The figures for 2012 were less than half that number, and the numbers for 2016 were less than half that again.
 However this decrease does not in any way diminish Ireland's complicity in war.

 US Troops Passing Through Shannon Since 2002

 Most of the US troops passing through Shannon are on board flights that are classified as "civilian".
 These are governed by the 1944 Convention on International Civil Aviation (known as the Chicago Convention).
 Most but not all of the troop carriers are operated by Omni Air International.
-The Irish government has acknowledged that many of these aircraft are permitted to carry weapons on board.
+The Irish government has acknowledged that these aircraft are permitted to carry weapons on board.

 Permits Issued to Carry Munitions of War through Ireland or Irish Airspace

 The Chicago Convention states that "no munitions of war may be carried in or above the territory of another State in aircraft engaged in international navigation, except by permission of such State".
 This only covers the so-called "civilian" aircraft like Omni Air International's that are carrying troops and cargo.
-In Ireland civilian flights carrying weapons must be given prior permission to overfly or land by the Minister for Transport routinely receives requests from aircraft landing at Shannon or passing through Irish airspace to transport munitions.
+In Ireland civilian flights carrying weapons must be given prior permission to overfly or land by the Minister for Transport.
 The vast majority of these requests are from aircraft chartered by the US military.

 The number of requests made and permits granted to carry munitions are as follows: